Can I Own a Gun If I’ve Been Convicted of Family Violence in Texas?

 Family violence, also often referred to as domestic violence, is a serious category of criminal offenses.
 If you are convicted of family violence in Travis County, Hays County, Williamson County, Bell County, Bastrop County, or anywhere else in Texas, the penalties can be steep.
 In addition, the ramifications of such a conviction will affect your gun ownership rights.

 Criminal defense attorney Chris Perri has worked on many cases involving family violence in Austin and the surrounding areas, and the question of gun ownership comes up time and again.
-The truth is, if you’re wondering “Can I own a gun if I’ve been convicted of family violence in Texas?” the answer is most likely no. In this article, we’ll do our best to break down the facts when it comes to domestic violence, the law, and legal gun ownership.
+The truth is, if you’re wondering “Can I own a gun if I’ve been convicted of family violence in Texas?” the answer is most likely no. The only way to restore your gun rights is to overturn the conviction all together, which can be a lengthy and intensive process.
+There is no quick fix.

 What are the penalties of a domestic violence conviction in Texas?